 PREPARING FOR YOUR VISIT

-If you are new to our practice, please visit our patient portal to complete the registration process online.
-You may also choose to download and print the registration forms and bring the completed forms to your appointment.
+If you are new to our practice, please click here to complete the digital registration forms.
+You may also choose to download and print the registration forms below and bring the completed forms to your appointment.

 If you are unable to complete the registration process prior to your visit, please arrive 20-30 minutes before your scheduled appointment time as check-in time is dependent upon completion of the required forms.

 Delayed completion of the registration process may result in your appointment being rescheduled.

 If your insurance requires a referral, it is your responsibility to contact your primary care physician to request the referral.
 This and other important notices are further detailed in our financial policy.

 Please review the Appointment Checklist for a detailed list of additional items you should bring with you to your visit.

 We offer automated appointment reminders via text, email, or voice.
 Please let us know your preferred method of contact.

 We understand that children can be anxious about visiting a new doctor‘s office, so we offer an opportunity to bring your child in before his or her appointment for a brief tour of the office where one of our staff members will discuss the special equipment Dr. Shin uses and what steps are involved in an eye examination.

 Call the office at (702) 896-2020 to schedule a Getting to Know You visit and take advantage of this complimentary service.